 In this article, we’ll cover ten different types of birds that swim underwater which include:

-If you have ever driven or walked along the coast and have seen a large, black or dark brown bird perched on a rock with its wings spread out- you have probably seen a Cormorant!
-Cormorants are incredible divers and move quickly through the water to feed on eels, fish, and sometimes even watersnakes.
+If you have ever driven or walked along the coast and have seen a large, black or dark bird perched on a rock with its wings spread out, you have probably seen a Cormorant!
+These swimming birds often perch after spending time in the water and hold their wings out to dry off.

 Where Cormorants can be found: The Cormorant family or the Phalacrocoracidae family is a large family with up to 40 different species of Cormorants.
 Cormorants, in general, are Coastal birds that are found all around the world, excluding the central Pacific Islands.